 Trinity College of Music, The Jerwood Library of the Performing Arts: The Library at Trinity College of Music owns several valuable items, including three manuscripts given by Miss Anne Cassal:

 Westminster Music Library: The Westminster Music Library (formerly known as the London Central Music Library or Victoria Library), which is the largest public music library in the south of the United Kingdom, was founded in 1946 on the basis of the large collection that had belonged to the music critic Edwin Evans (1871-1945).
 According to Cecilia, it houses manuscripts and letters by Sorabji in its Edwin Evans Collection.

 University of Cape Town, UCT Libraries: The Manuscripts & Archives division of the UCT Libraries owns the papers of Erik Chisholm under number BC129.
-The collection is briefly described in the catalogue entry, and there is a very extensive finding aid (127 pp.).
+An extensive finding aid (127 pp.) used to be available; it had dispappeared when the link was checked on 27 May 2013.
 Relevant items will be found in:

 The collection also features pp. 1, 2, 15, and 16 of one of the two manuscripts of Trois poèmes du “Gulistān” de Saʿdī (1926; 16 pp.), a very poor copy of the entire score, and a bound version of Opus clavicembalisticum (1929-30; 253 pp.).